Vindobona

 Vindobona ([wɪnˈdɔbɔna]; from Gaulish windo- "white" and bona "base/bottom") was a Roman military camp (or castra) in the province of Pannonia, located on the site of the modern city of Vienna in Austria.
 The settlement area took on a new name in the 13th century, being changed to Berghof, or now simply known as Alter Berghof (the Old Berghof).

-Around 1 AD the kingdom of Noricum was included in the Roman Empire.
+Around 1 AD, the kingdom of Noricum was included in the Roman Empire.
 Henceforth, the Danube marked the border of the empire, and the Romans built fortifications and settlements on the banks of the Danube, including Vindobona with an estimated population of 15,000 to 20,000.

 History

 Early references to Vindobona are made by the geographer Ptolemy in his Geographica and the historian Aurelius Victor, who recounts that emperor Marcus Aurelius died in Vindobona on 17 March 180 from an unknown illness while on a military campaign against invading Germanic tribes.
 Today, there is a Marc-Aurelstraße (English: Marcus Aurelius street) near the Hoher Markt in Vienna.
+However, Tertullian's Apologeticum places Marcus Aurelius' death at Sirmium (province of Pannonia Inferior, modern Sremska Mitrovica).

-It is possible that Vindobona as a legionary fortress was built around the year of 100, because from the archeological records there are no building inscriptions dating earlier than the year of 103.
+It is possible that Vindobona as a legionary fortress was built around the year 100, since the oldest excavated building inscriptions date from 103.